Mark-Kitur/Model-deployment-in-flask/README.md

-# Model deployment in flask
+# Model deployment on flask